The Printer Loses the Network Connection in Windows XP after the Computer Is On for Four to Twelve Hours

 - Disconnect the USB cable from the printer and the computer (if you already connected it).
 If the printer is connected to your network, leave it connected.

 - Go to HP Drivers & Downloads .

 - If the Welcome to HP Support page opens, follow these steps:

-- Click Go.You might need to select your printer model number from a list of similar printer models.
+- In the Questions or keywords field, type driver, and then press Enter.You might need to select your printer model number from a list of similar printer models.

 - Select your operating system, and then click Next.A list of drivers and other downloads display.